rsyslog/rsyslog/source/configuration/actions.rst

 property-based filters, giving you great freedom in specifying what you do not want.

-Discard is just the word stop with no further parameters:
+Discard is just the word "stop" with no further parameters:

 stop